Gamma function

-In mathematics, the gamma function (represented by Γ, capital Greek letter gamma) is the most common extension of the factorial function to complex numbers.
-Derived by Daniel Bernoulli, the gamma function $\Gamma(z)$ is defined for all complex numbers $z$ except non-positive integers, and $\Gamma(n) = (n-1)!$ for every positive integer $n$.
+In mathematics, the gamma function, denoted by $\Gamma$ (capital Greek letter gamma), is the most common extension of the factorial function to complex numbers.
+First studied by Daniel Bernoulli, the gamma function is defined for all complex numbers $z$ except non-positive integers, and satisfied $\Gamma(n) = (n-1)!$ for every positive integer $n$.
 The gamma function can be defined via a convergent improper integral for complex numbers with positive real part: